 A lot, as you can imagine, has happened in that time.
 A New Orleans native, Chatelain lived through Hurricane Katrina, which had a hand in his move to New York City.
 He has gotten married, become a father, lost both of his parents and endured a couple of layoffs from his “day job” as a journalist.

 As a result, a sense of maturity can be heard on The Shoestring Sessions, as Chatelain ponders life, relationships and careers.
 But not all the songs are autobiographical, and while some tracks are certainly somber, Chatelain shies away from creating music that takes itself too seriously overall.
-That is evident on tracks such as the fun “Life on Mars,” about someone seeking an escape to another world from an emotionally abusive relationship, or “One Step from the Asylum,” a country barroom singalong about a man who unknowingly falls for a murderous woman.
+That is evident on tracks such as the fun “Life on Mars,” about someone seeking an escape to another world from an emotionally abusive relationship, or “One Step from the Asylum,” a country barroom singalong about a man who unwittingly falls for a murderous woman.

 Chatelain has played at some of the top clubs in New York and New Orleans -- including the Big Apple's Knitting Factory and Pianos, and the Crescent City's Tipitina's and Howlin' Wolf.
 In between albums, he never stopped performing live or writing, but recording, for various reasons, proved elusive.